 Pupils understand that there are many cross curricular links within science learning, ranging from creating tables, graphs and interpreting data, to discovering materials from different climates and countries.
 Pupils are encouraged to work in groups to carry out investigations, so they are constantly developing their co-operation and communication skills, which is key to working effectively as part of a team.

-At Brookburn, we teach a creative curriculum that makes meaningful links, therefore we try to ensure that Science is thought through our topics.
-However, ultimately science is taught discreetly to ensure coverage of the objectives.
-It is an expectation that science is taught once a week, however sometimes teachers like to block some areas of science if this enhances the children’s learning.
+Science is a subject that ultimately is taught discreetly to ensure coverage of the objectives.
+It is an expectation that science is taught once a week, however depending on the unit or the cross curricular links, can be blocked together if this enhances the children’s learning.

 - Pattern Seeking

 - Seeking answers to questions through collecting and presenting data